CDCgov/geneflow/docs/chapters/tutorials/build-app-container.rst

 Metadata
 --------

-The `%labels` section contains all the metadata for the image.
+The `%labels` section contains all of the metadata for the image.
 In this case, I put in my information as the author.

 .. code-block:: text

     %labels

-       AUTHOR jyao
+       AUTHOR user

 Install your software
 ---------------------

 The `%post` section contains commands that are executed on top of the base image.
 This is where most of the setup is done.
 Our base image is an Ubuntu OS with R installed.
 Imagine we are running such a computer: what commands do we need to execute to install everything we want?

 In the first section of the code:

 1. We go to the /opt directory
 2. Download the STAR tarball
 3. Unzip the tarball to get the binary
 4. Remove the tarball
 5. Softlink the executable STAR binary into the /bin directory so we can execute it from the command line.

 In the second section of the code:

 1. We update the list of libraries for the Ubuntu OS
 2. Install the libcurl4-openssl-dev library
 3. Install the libxml2-dev library (both needed by R packages)

 In the final section of the code:

-1. We export and set `TMPDIR` as "opt" because R will download and compile packages in the directory specified by the TMPDIR variable, and /tmp is often set as noexec.
+1. We export and set `TMPDIR` as "opt" because R will download and compile packages in the directory specified by the TMPDIR variable, and /tmp is often set as noexec
-2. We install the R packages (including bioconductor).
+2. We install the R packages (including bioconductor)
-3. We install the Bioconductor package DESeq2.
+3. We install the Bioconductor package DESeq2

 .. code-block:: text